Stalking the Elusive Retained Recruiter

 What to Do to Cultivate a Relationship with a Retained Recruiter

 Make Virtual Recruiter Connections Real.
 Even if a retained recruiter or two are in your social network, that does not mean the relationship is one you can count on.
 While social media have served as a multiplier of people we “know” — either as “friends”, “connections”, or “followers” — as David Weinberger has written, these connections are “loosely joined”.
 Disposable.
-Find a way to root your social media relationships with a retained executive recruiter in the real world though real-time contact by phone, video chat and in-person.
+Find a way to root your social media relationships with a retained executive recruiter in the real world through real-time contact by phone, video chat and in-person.

 Target the Right Retained Recruiters.
 Develop a list of a half-dozen recruiters partners that focus exclusively on your industry or function.
 For years, Kennedy Information has published The Directory of Executive and Professional Recruiters, which tells you which search firms are retained and what each firm’s specialty is.
 But no more.
 The search firm database now contained in Custom Databanks, a resume distribution service of Monster.
 The Riley Guide was another great resource.
 It got gobbled up by MyPerfectResume.com.
-So you will find it there.
-Of course, you can also “google” the best recruiters in your business and network with your colleagues to develop a list of a half dozen recruiters to target.
+So you will find it here.
+Of course, you can also “google” the best recruiters in your business and network with your colleagues to develop a list of a half-dozen recruiters to target.

 Date a Few Recruiters.
 Marry One.
 “Date” a few of the recruiters you’ve targeted before selecting the one retained search partner you want to cultivate for life.
 Make sure the retained executive recruiter deserves your trust and is incredibly discreet.
-Seek a retained search partner whose advice is so brilliant and filled with insight you suspect that person is actually smarter than you.
+Seek a retained search partner whose advice is so brilliant and filled with insight that you suspect that person is actually smarter than you.
 You want a recruiter capable of serving as a trusted partner and advisor for the remainder of your career.

 Get to Know Your Retained Recruiter.
 Being an executive recruiter is a little like being a shrink.
 We listen to candidates all day long.
 It rarely works the other way around.
 So one way to get a recruiter’s attention is to turn the tables.
 Take a little time to get to know the recruiter.
 Ask them questions and then really listen.
 What they share will inform your thinking around what you can to pay it forward to support the recruiter’s success as he/she supports yours.